 Places of Interest:

-Ooty Lake: Once an irrigation tank, the Ooty lake now serves as the busiest destination surrounded by many tourists.
+Ooty Lake: Once an irrigation tank, Ooty Lake now serves as the busiest destination surrounded by many tourists.
 The lake was built in 1825, also home to a Boat House.
-This place is recommended for boating, horse-riding activities, carousels, if you are traveling with your children, and is popular for its cotton candy.
+This place is recommended for boating, horse-riding activities, and carousels, if you are traveling with your children, and is popular for its cotton candy.
 The tank was initially built for irrigation purposes in the region.

 Tea Gardens: Nilgiri tea flavors are popular amongst tourists as they are said to be dark, fragrant, and flavourful.
 The longleaf versions of the tea leaves like the Orange Pekoe are often present at international auctions.
 Don’t forget to take home some Nilgiri tea from local brews from tested brands like the Chamraj, Glendale, and the Tranquility, which make good gifts.

-Mudumalai National Park: Get set for your game drive by traveling 30kms beyond Ooty to the Mudumalai National Park.
+Mudumalai National Park: Get set for your game drive by traveling 30 km beyond Ooty to the Mudumalai National Park.